MikeHopley/ftl-ships-guide/stealth-b.md

 Usually start the Glaive in shields, for maximum damage.
 Sometimes it’s better to start in weapons or drones; for example, a manned Heavy Laser will fire before your Glaive finishes.
 Against Zoltan Shields, use [exact beam placement](https://www.youtube.com/watch?v=oJ8uLSidl7o) to damage weapons.

 Later on, with fully-trained weapons crew, you do not need to delay firing the Glaive against enemies with cloaking: it can hit them exactly as they enter cloak.
 Practise your weapons or hacking timing against non-cloaking enemies.
-Similarly, a pre-ignited Glaive can fire immediately against cloaking enemies (notably shieldless Auto-scouts).
+Similarly, a pre-ignited Glaive can fire immediately against cloaking enemies.

 ## Upgrade strategy